-For the sake of clarity, in this post, I will not only share about what I read from the book, but I will add some content from the class lectures because the lectures are somewhat related to the book and have a bit of a nuance.
+For the sake of clarity, in this post, I will not only share about what I read from the book, but I will add some content from the class lectures because the lectures are somewhat related to the book.

 According to Dr. Feinberg, the term euthanasia comes from two Greek words that mean “good,” “well,” and “death.”
 In other words, it means to die well or die a good death.
 However, it is really not a good death because the practice has negative moral implications.
 In the sections of the book that covers euthanasia, Dr. Feinberg, investigates the different types of euthanasia, presents the arguments used to support euthanasia; and he then presents the Christian argumentation.
 The key issue at stake regarding this topic is whether euthanasia is ever justifiable or whether one is obligated to preserve life in all circumstances.
 In some cases, euthanasia is easy to answer, but in others, it is more complex and requires more critical thinking.
 Since euthanasia carries many ethical implications, understanding the terminology is helpful in order to work through the different types of euthanasia.